Does The Autoimmune Protocol Diet (AIP) Help?

 What can you eat on an AIP diet?

-The specific definition of the AIP diet varies depending on the source, but in general, the AIP diet
+The specific definition of the Autoimmune Protocol Diet varies depending on the source, but in general, the AIP diet

 - Legumes (beans, peanuts)